Brandon Dearmond Finley

 Class assignments and grading

 I try to give different types of assignments to see the material from different perspectives (and to relieve boredom).
-We will use readings, writing assignments, computer simulations, demonstrations, experiments, short quizzes (in class), and electronic work (via Blackboard).
+We will use readings, writing assignments, computer simulations, demonstrations, experiments, short quizzes (in class), and electronic work (via Canvas).
 We may also use debates, group work, or field work depending on the topic and how well they lend themselves to the material.

 Grades will be assigned based on: